Office of Strategic Services: Training facilities

-Beginning in January 1941, Colonel Millard Preston Goodfellow, creator and Director of the Special Operations Branch (at this time still known as SA/G within the COI), negotiated with the National Park Service to obtain three tracts of land to be dedicated as training camps for both SA/G and SA/B. In March, he assigned Garland H. Williams to be the Training Director of these facilities.

 Commander N.G.A Woolley was loaned to COI by the British Navy and helped Donovan and Goodfellow to organize underwater training and craft landing.

 From these incipient beginnings, the Office of Strategic Services opened camps in the United States, and finally abroad.
 Prince William Forest Park (then known as Chopawamsic Recreational Demonstration Area) was the site of an OSS training camp that operated from 1942 to 1945.
 Area "C", consisting of approximately 6,000 acre, was used extensively for communications training, whereas Area "A" was used for training some of the OGs (Operational Groups).
 Catoctin Mountain Park, now the location of Camp David, was the site of OSS training Area "B" where the first Special Operations, or SO, were trained.
 Special Operations was modeled after Great Britain's Special Operations Executive, which included parachute, sabotage, self-defense, weapons, and leadership training to support guerrilla or partisan resistance.
 Considered most mysterious of all was the "cloak and dagger" Secret Intelligence, or SI branch.
 Secret Intelligence employed "country estates as schools for introducing recruits into the murky world of espionage.
 Thus, it established Training Areas E and RTU-11 ("the Farm") in spacious manor houses with surrounding horse farms."
 Morale Operations training included psychological warfare and propaganda.
 The Congressional Country Club (Area F) in Bethesda, Maryland, was the primary OSS training facility.
 The Facilities of the Catalina Island Marine Institute at Toyon Bay on Santa Catalina Island, Calif., are composed (in part) of a former OSS survival training camp.
 The National Park Service commissioned a study of OSS National Park training facilities by Professor John Chambers of Rutgers University.